 Is Cordovan Worth It?
 A Complete Guide to the Fanciest Shoe Leather

-On a recent trip to Europe, I knew I had to visit the Spanish island of Mallorca to find out more about Carmina Shoemaker, a company that has been running — under one name or another — since 1866.
+On a recent trip to Europe, I knew I had to visit the Spanish island of Mallorca to explore Carmina Shoemaker, a company that has been running — under one name or another — since 1866.
 That’s before the Goodyear welt was even invented!

 [Shop Carmina’s Shell Cordovan Collection HERE]